kulics/koral/book-en/basic-type.md

 ```

 If you have to use a type with null values in some cases, you can use a nullable type.
-Just add `?` after any type, which is a nullable type.
+Just add `|null` after any type, which is a nullable type.

 E.g:
 ```
-a : i32?
+a : i32|null
 b := a   // b assigns an empty i32
 ```
 ## null